mdowst/Fast-Deploy-Microsoft-Teams-for-Education/README.md

 ## Teams and video focus
 **Issue/Question:** Teams is currently limited to only 4 videos at a time and cannot go beyond that.
-This is difficult when teach a class because the instructor can’t watch all students such as when they are taking a test or during class to see if they are paying attention.
+This is difficult when teaching a class, because the instructor can’t watch all students such as when they are taking a test or during class to see if they are paying attention.

 **Workaround:** For now, the best option appears to be to pin a video for the specific students you want to keep an eye on.
 **Current state:** This is #1 on feedback request, especially for teachers, so Microsoft is aware of this and are working on a solution.